FHIR model metadata

-The classes representing the FHIR resources and datatypes are all generated from the metadata artifacts from the FHIR specification.
-More or less, each datatype and resource is a single class, and each element is a property of those classes.
-Additionally, the most important ValueSets from the specification are converted to enumeration.
-Each of these carries additional metadata expressed as attributes on the classes and properties.
-This is metadata like cardinality, allowed “datatype choices” for a polymorphic property etcetera.
-Here is a fragment of such a generated class:
+The C# classes that represent FHIR resources and datatypes are generated from the metadata in the published FHIR specification.
+Generally, each FHIR datatype or resource maps to a single C# class, and each element becomes a property on that class.
+Important ValueSets from the specification are converted to C# enumerations.
+The classes and properties carry additional metadata expressed as attributes—information such as cardinality, allowed datatype choices for polymorphic properties, and so on.
+Here is a fragment of a generated class:

 public partial class Patient : Hl7.Fhir.Model.DomainResource